skgrant12/Portfolio/README.md

 ---

 ## Technologies
-Here are the technologies I used in order to create this project:
+I used the following technologies to create this project:
 -HTML 5
 -CSS 3
 -Bootstrap